mbrazdis/TicTacToe/README.md

 C#, WPF, .NET Framework, Visual Studio.

-• Developed a WPF application for a ”X and O” game using C# and .NET Framework 4.5+.
+• Developed a WPF application for a ”X and O” game using C# and .NET Framework.

 • Implemented game menu with options to start a new game and view game information.